The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 }

 This alternative is useful if you already have a lot of R code that uses %dopar% and you just want to switch to using the future framework for parallelization.
-Using registerDoFuture() is also useful when you wish to use the future framework with packages and functions that uses foreach() and %dopar% internally, e.g. caret, plyr, NMF, and glmnet.
-It can also be used to configure the Bioconductor BiocParallel package, and any package that rely on it, to parallelize via the future framework.
+Using registerDoFuture() is also useful when you wish to use the future framework with packages and functions that use foreach() and %dopar% internally, but still do not support futurize(), e.g. NMF.

 See help("registerDoFuture", package = "doFuture") for more details and examples on this approach.